-The physical size and weight of the Leica S2 and the Sony A7R are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Leica S2 and the Sony A7R.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the S2 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R is considerably smaller (38 percent) than the Leica S2.
 Moreover, the A7R is substantially lighter (67 percent) than the S2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.